 I learned how to sew when I was eighteen-years-old.
 As I grow older, the moments I recall become fewer, but the memory of when I first came across a sewing machine is one I haven’t forgotten.
 I was a freshman at The University of Miami, and the Christmas holiday was particular long – I took my last final the first week of December and I didn’t go back until the last week of January.
 I wanted to do something useful with my time, but I couldn’t figure out how.
 On one of the first days of holiday break, I was looking for something in my mom’s linen closet when I found her old sewing machine.
 I decided to take up sewing.
 I could finally hem my jeans!

-There was a neighborhood tailor, Mishka, who had a reputation for being absolutely nuts.
+There was a neighborhood tailor, Myshka, who had a reputation for being absolutely nuts.
 Like a mad scientist.
-She was the only person I knew who knew how to sew, so with my mom’s Brother sewing machine in hand, I went to her for lessons.
-“You want to learn how to sew?” she said, “let’s get started.”
-One lesson turned into a two year apprenticeship.
+I went to her for lessons, and one lesson turned into a 2-year apprenticeship.

 I later enrolled at The Savannah College of Art and Design (SCAD), studying fashion design, but transferred a year later to Johnson and Wales in North Miami when they offered me a full scholarship for fashion merchandising and retail marketing.
-In order to graduate, students have to complete an externship.
+In order to graduate, students complete an externship.
 Dreaming big, I applied to Urban Outfitters for a position in technical design.
 I think my mom was watching over me because I was offered the spot.
-I started off as an intern for Free People, but soon after became a full time employee for Anthropologie knits, sweaters and intimates.
+I started off as an intern, but soon after became full time.
 Throughout the 2 ½ years I was in the department, I always maintained this blog, Madalynne.
-When the company wanted to start an intranet blog, they asked if I would be interested.
-I was hesitant to at first, because I wouldn’t be in the design world, but I took the job.
-Today, I am their internal blogger and I consider myself one of the luckiest people.
+When the company started an internal website, they asked if I would be interested.
+I was hesitant to at first, because I wouldn’t be in the design world, but I took the position.
+Today, I handle internal and corporate communications and am the resident photographer, in-house graphic designer and blogger for URBN, which comprises the brands Anthropologie, Free People, Urban Outfitters, Terrain and BHLDN.
+I consider myself one of the luckiest people.
 I have my dream job!